SarahFrench/wedding-website/content/section/order-of-events.md

 title: "Order of Events"
 ---

-## 13:30 - Arrivals
+## 1:30pm - Arrivals

 Everyone arrives at Higher Eggbeer

 Warm drink on arrival before the ceremony

-## 14:00 - Ceremony
+## 2pm - Ceremony

-Inside the Chapel Barn at Higher Eggbeer
+Inside the **Chapel Barn** at Higher Eggbeer

-## 15:00 - Reception
+## 3pm - Reception

-Sparkling, canapes & photographs on the lawn after the ceremony
+Sparkling, canapes and photographs on the lawn after the ceremony- weather permitting!

-Weather permitting - wrap up warm, but we do have contingencies for rain!
+Please do wrap up warm, but we have contingencies for rain

-## 16:00 - Wedding Breakfast
+## 4pm - Wedding Breakfast

-A dinner with wine will follow in Higher Eggbeer's Banquet Barn Speeches after dinner
+A dinner with wine will follow in Higher Eggbeer's **Banquet Barn** Speeches after dinner

-_Venue Bar opens during wedding breakfast -  cash & card accepted_
+_Venue Bar opens during the wedding breakfast -  cash & card accepted_

-## 18:00 - The Party
+## 6pm - The Party

-After a quick reshuffle of the Banquet Barn, the party will begin!
+After a quick reshuffle of the **Banquet Barn**, the party will begin!

-The Small Things playing live music until 11pm
+_The Small Things_ playing live music until 11pm
-Late night food for those still peckish!
+Late night food served for those still peckish!

-_Venue Bar open_

 ## Carriages at midnight

-Wrap up warm for sparklers, fire pits, toasted marshmallows, drunken warbling outside as we begin to say our farewells!
+Wrap up warm for sparklers, toasted marshmallows, drunken warbling around the fire pit as we begin to say our farewells!

 _Venue Bar closes shortly after midnight_

 ## Wheelbarrows at 2am

-The Banquet barn will shut around midnight… but the party doesn’t need to end!
+The **Banquet Barn** will shut at around midnight… but the party doesn’t need to end there!

-The smaller ‘Pub’ Barn will be opened with a few bottles and maybe some kegs, for those hard-core enough to stay up chatting
+The smaller **‘Pub’ Barn** will be opened with a few bottles and maybe some kegs, for those hard-core enough to stay up!